KadariGSVMohan/Stock-Analyzer-Tool/README.md

 * Research financial or political news
 * Get quick answers from multiple articles
 * Compare how different news sources report the same event
 ---
-### ❓ FAQ
-**Q: Do I need an OpenAI key?**
-Yes, this project uses OpenAI for embeddings and answers.
-**Q: What if I don’t want to use OpenAI?**
-You can swap out `OpenAIEmbeddings` with a local embedding model like HuggingFace + Chroma DB.
----
 ### 🙌 Credits